 Redlined:

-Nominations for membership in the Club shall be made upon the proposal of a member and seconded by one other member, neither of whom shall be a member of the Membership Committee.
-Applications, proposals and secondings shall be on forms and pursuant to the instructions or regulations approved by the Governing Board.
-When an application in complete form shall be received by a Station’s membership chair, it shall be reviewed first by that Station’s membership committee and, if approved, circulated to its members for 30 days for comment.
-If approved, the application shall be forwarded to the Membership Committee for review and, if approved, forwarded to the Governing Board for its approval.
-Upon Governing Board approval, the Secretary shall notify by email and posting to the CCA website, all members of the Club, the name of the applicant, proposer, seconder, and any other information directed by the Governing Board.
-Not less than fifteen days thereafter, the Membership Committee may act upon such application and report its final action to the Secretary and Governing Board.
+Each proposal for membership in the Club shall be made by a member and seconded by one other member, neither of whom shall be a member of the Membership Committee, on forms and pursuant to the instructions or regulations approved by the Governing Board.
+When each proposal in complete form shall be received by a Station’s membership chair, it shall be reviewed first by that Station’s membership committee and, if approved, the candidate’s name and the names of his or her proposer and seconder shall be circulated to the Station’s members for comment.
+Unless withdrawn by the Station’s membership committee chair, the proposal shall be forwarded to the Membership Committee for review and, if approved, the name of the candidate and the names of his or her proposer and seconder shall be circulated to the members of the Club for comment.
+Unless withdrawn by the Membership Committee chair, the name of the candidate shall be forwarded to the Governing Board for its approval.
+The manner and schedule for the foregoing process shall be determined by the Governing Board.

 Without redlines: